MinecraftForge/Documentation/docs/blocks/index.md

 #### Optionally Registering Blocks

 In the past there have been several mods that have allowed users to disable blocks/items in a configuration file.
 However, you shouldn't do this.
 There is no limit on the amount of blocks that can be register, so register all blocks in your mod!
 If you want a block to be disabled through a configuration file, you should disable the crafting recipe.
-If you would like to disable the block in the creative tab, use a `FeatureFlag` when building the contents within [`CreativeModeTabEvent$BuildContents`][creativetabs].
+If you would like to disable the block in the creative tab, use a `FeatureFlag` when building the contents within [`BuildCreativeModeTabContentsEvent`][creativetabs].

 Further Reading
 ---------------